Damages: Punitive damages (non-compensatory)

 Rookes v Barnard has been much criticized and has not been followed in Canada or Australia or by the Privy Council.

-Punitive damages awarded in a US case would be difficult to get recognition for in a European court, where punitive damages are most likely to be considered to violate ordre public.
+Punitive damages awarded elsewhere may not be recognised by a European court, where punitive damages are likely to be considered to violate ordre public.

 Aggravated damages

-Some jurisdictions recognize a form of damages, called, aggravated damages, that are similar to punitive or exemplary damages.
-Aggravated damages are not often awarded; they apply where the injury has been aggravated by the wrongdoer's behaviour, for example, their cruelty.
+Some jurisdictions recognize "aggravated damages", similar to punitive or exemplary damages but in cases where the injury has been aggravated by the wrongdoer's behaviour, for example, by cruelty.
+Aggravated damages are not often awarded.

 Restitutionary or disgorgement damages

 In certain areas of the law another head of damages has long been available, whereby the defendant is made to give up the profits made through the civil wrong in restitution.
 Doyle and Wright define restitutionary damages as being a monetary remedy that is measured according to the defendant's gain rather than the plaintiff's loss.
 The plaintiff thereby gains damages which are not measured by reference to any loss sustained.
 In some areas of the law this heading of damages is uncontroversial; most particularly intellectual property rights and breach of fiduciary relationship.
+The basis for restitutionary damages is much debated, but is usually seen as based on denying a wrongdoer any profit from his wrongdoing.
+It is challenging to determine and codify which kinds of wrongs are suitable for the application of this remedy.

 In England and Wales the House of Lords case of Attorney-General v.
 Blake opened up the possibility of restitutionary damages for breach of contract.
 In this case the profits made by a defecting spy, George Blake, for the publication of his book, were awarded to the British Government for breach of contract.
 The case has been followed in English courts, but the situations in which restitutionary damages will be available remain unclear.

-The basis for restitutionary damages is much debated, but is usually seen as based on denying a wrongdoer any profit from his wrongdoing.
-It is challenging to determine and codify which kinds of wrongs are suitable for the application of this remedy.